Josiebeepboop/UFOs/README.md

 If they would like to perform a new search, they can remove all their filters and the table will return to the initial unfiltered view.

 ## Summary
-One drawback of this new design is that it filters the results based on criteria 1 AND criteria 2.
-It is not possible to filter for criteria 1 OR criteria 2.
+One drawback of this new design is that the end user must know what they are searching for prior to performing their search.
+In other words, the end user would need to know there was a sighting in Benton, Arizona to pull up the associated information.
+If they come to the sight without any prior information, they won't be able to search very efficiently.

 To improve upon this design, the following can be added/modified:

--
+- The addition of a dropdown menu for the filters.
+The dropdown menu would reduce the search time for end users.
+- The addition of a map to show where the sightings.
+Visualizing the location of the data points from the table would add another level of interactivity to the web page.